naveenagarwal/weather/README.md

 Mocha is used for unit and functional testing.
 Functional test are present in test/functional
-Unit test are present in test/unit
+Unit test are present in test/unit.

+**Nock is used to mock the darksky api.
+Test suite contains both mocked and unmocked test.**

 To run the test suite